Monster0506/factBook/style/README.md

 [Frontend Checklist](https://github.com/thedaviddias/Front-End-Checklist).
 This takes lowest priority, but is a good way to ensure that the page is ready for the frontend.

-Each [(major) HTML tag](majorTags.md) should have a line of whitespace before it, and a line of whitespace after it, and should be on its own line.
+Each [major HTML tag](majorTags.md) should have a line of whitespace before it, and a line of whitespace after it, and should be on its own line.

 ## 1.4.
+JavaScript

+All code should be written cleanly, as it is often easier to write than to read it.
+To improve readibility, please follow these conventions.

+Please follow [this document](https://google.github.io/styleguide/jguide.html) for JS styling.

+Also, please follow [this document](https://github.com/airbnb/javascript), however, if conflicts arise, the first takes precendence.

+## 1.5.
+File Naming

+File naming is a very specific convention, and is important for the continuity of a project.

+File and directory names should be lowercase, excluding READMEs, which should be UPPERCASE.

+Do not change given files to reflect these guides, as it may break links to those pages.

+Hypens should be used instead of underscores to denotate spaces.
+Camel case is also acceptable (i.e. majorTags.md)

+Do not use non-standered english characters in filenames.

+Try to avoid generic filenames.

+Try to stick to a consistant style of spelling.

+Both suffixing and prefixing numbers are acceptable, however, start at `0`.
+If there are going to be more than 10 of the numbered file, pad with a left `0`.

+## 1.6.
+Pull request formatting

+This is a simple style to follow.
+The first word of a sentance should be capilitsed.
+If there is more than one sentance, suffix only the first sentance with a full stop`.`

+If something is changed or modified, prefix with `update`.

+## 1.7.
 Further Guidelines

-Please use the [.editorconfig file](../.editorconfig) to set your editor preferences.
+Please use the [.editorconfig file](.editorconfig) to set your editor preferences.
+It is located

 __DO NOT USE EMOTICONS IN ANY FILE, FORK, PULL REQUEST, OR ANYTHING ELSE.__ This is considered to be an unforgivable crime in the style of the project.

-The reccommended line length is 120 characters.
+The recommended line length is 120 characters.